SoK: Security of the Image Processing Pipeline for Camera-based Sensing in Autonomous Vehicles: Risk Analysis of Camera Attacks

-\item \textit{Window of Opportunity}: Description of the access conditions to successfully perform an attack.
+\item \textit{Knowledge}: Required knowledge of the item or component.
+In the given research work, the knowledge can be derived from the assumed threat model, which can be either white-box \mbox{(\WhiteCircle{})}, gray-box \mbox{(\GrayCircle{})} or black-box \mbox{(\BlackCircle{})} as depicted in \autoref{tab:coreParamKnowledge}. \item \textit{Window of Opportunity}: Description of the access conditions to successfully perform an attack.
 In contrast to the standard, we use the distance of the attack that was evaluated in the original research work.
 We assign the same numerical values to these categories as given in the standard.
-An overview is given in \autoref{tab:coreParamWoO}

-\item \textit{Equipment}: Tools (hardware and/or software) that are required to perform the attack.
-As shown in \autoref{tab:coreParamEquipment}, it ranges from standard to specialized over to bespoke or even multiple bespoke.
+An overview is given in \autoref{tab:coreParamWoO}. \item \textit{Equipment}: Tools (hardware and/or software) required to perform the attack.
+As shown in \autoref{tab:coreParamEquipment}, it ranges from standard to multiple bespoke. \end{enumerate}